varunsharma-co/Youtube-RAG/README.md

 ## 💡 Why I Built This

-I'm a big fan of Rian Doris's YouTube channel.
+I'm a big fan of Rian Doris' YouTube channel.

 The problem is trying to recall a specific thing he said.
 Whenever I tried to search for that exact thing, I could never find the right video.